shiang-luong/interactive-decision-tree/README.md

 ## Introduction

 This is a fork of [HungryMedia's Interactive-Decision-Tree](https://github.com/hungrymedia/interactive-decision-tree) which is a great tool for quickly implimenting web-based decision trees.
-The trees are a great tool for law-related sites to help users evaluate potential claims.
+Decision trees are  great for law-related sites to help users evaluate potential claims.

 This project will make the following additions (in progress):